kalvn/obsidian-export-to-html/README.md

-# Obsidian Export to HTML
+# Export to HTML for Obsidian
-This [Obsidian](https://obsidian.md) plugin allows you to export the content of a note as HTML, either to the clipboard or to a new HTML file.
+This [Obsidian](https://obsidian.md) community plugin allows you to export the content of a note as HTML, either to the clipboard or to a new HTML file.

 During the export, images will be copied over in base 64 format.

 This plugin is a work in progress but it already works great in most cases.
 Some edge cases with inline image exports will be improved.

+Obsidian mobile apps are **not yet supported**.

 ## Installation
 Follow the steps below to install **Obsidian Export to HTML**.